 Numerator exclusions are a specific type of exclusion that can be used in eCQMs that have proportion and ratio scoring. eCQMs also specify an improvement notation, which indicates whether a higher or lower score indicates better quality.
 Part of the confusion on whether the measure should use numerator exclusions or denominator exclusions is how the different type of exclusions are impacted by the measure's improvement notation.
-The Committee encouraged the measure developer to work with Centers for Medicare and Medicaid Services (CMS) to make sure the measures exclusions criteria and improvement notation are aligned.
-The Committee also questioned how exceptions rather than exclusions would affect the measure.
+The Committee encouraged the measure developer to work with Centers for Medicare and Medicaid Services (CMS) to make sure the measures exclusions rather than exclusions would affect the measure.

-NQF requires that eCQMs be tested in a minimum of two electronic health records (EHR) to demonstrate reliability and/or validity.
+• NQF requires that eCQMs be tested in a minimum of two electronic health records (EHR) to demonstrate reliability and/or validity.
 The developer met the minimum testing requirement; however, due to a small sample size and the complexity of the measure, the Committee determined the measure does not meet the validity criterion.